How to Improve Your Delivery Logistics With Route Optimization

 Onfleet’s integrated route optimization engine factors in multiple variables - time, location, traffic and vehicle capacity - to map out the most efficient routes for your delivery trucks.
 And, if anything unexpected comes up (eg: accident, flat tire etc), routes can be re-optimized in real-time, and updates sent out to the appropriate drivers.

-This level of automation eliminates a lot of administrative burden put on delivery managers.
+This level of automation eliminates a lot of administrative burden put on delivery managers by adding smart GPS style offerings.

 2. Cut Delivery Times